MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study2A exercise 1 to 11.md

 -   Reply to a request for quotation.

--   Accept a vendor’s reply.
+-   Accept a vendorâ€™s reply.

 ### Create the request for quotation and send to the appropriate suppliers.